localgovdrupal/localgov_moderngov/README.md

 - Empty page template at /moderngov-template?nocontent: Instead of ModernGov tokens, this template comes with an empty `main` HTML tag.
 - Header template at /moderngov-template?header: Everything inside the `header` HTML tag.
 Comes with asset links that preceed the `header` tag.
 - Footer template at /moderngov-template?footer: Everything inside the `footer` HTML tag.
 Joined by asset links that follow the `footer` tag.
+- `/moderngov-template?noaggregation`:  This template serves CSS and Javasript files without aggregation.
+The `noaggregation` HTTP query parameter can be used with any of the other parameters mentioned above.

 ## Maintainers